W. N. T. Beckett: Coastal Motor Boats (DSC)

-From April 1916 until the end of World War I, Beckett was employed in Coastal Motor Boats (CMB's), with a group of bright young officers known as the 'Suicide Club'.
+From April 1916 until the end of the First World War, Beckett was employed in Coastal Motor Boats (CMB's), with a group of bright young officers known as the 'Suicide Club'.

 In May 1916, Beckett took command of the newly built HM Coastal Motor Boat 4, designed by Sir John Thornycroft.
 CMB No. 4 was one of a series of small, shallow draft vessels used during World War I. Operated by a crew of three, it was capable of 24.8 kn.
 The main armament was a single 18 in torpedo in a trough abaft the cockpit (from which it was launched tail-first over the stern by a cordite-powered ram).
 It also had four .303 in Lewis machine guns.

 While in command of CMB No. 4, Beckett carried out duties of CMB Flotilla Signal Officer, and he trained personnel and conducted smoke trials and experiments.

 In August 1916, he took command of 3rd Division CMB Flotilla.
-In December 1916, he proceeded to Dunkirk in charge of the 3rd CMB Division, and operated on the Belgian coast.
+In December he proceeded to Dunkirk in charge of the division, and operated on the Belgian coast.
 He organised a temporary base and established liaison with French naval authorities and with the air force.
 Beckett was in command of a Divisional CMB attack on German destroyers at Zeebrugge on 7 April 1917, as a result one was sunk and one very seriously damaged.
 For these actions Beckett was Mentioned in Despatches and was awarded the Distinguished Service Cross (DSC).